- GDP (PPP):

-Mexico’s economic freedom score is 64.7, making its economy the 66th freest in the 2019 Index.
-Its overall score has decreased by 0.1 point, with declines in judicial effectiveness, trade freedom, monetary freedom, and labor freedom overwhelming a significantly higher score for fiscal health.
-Mexico is ranked 12th among 32 countries in the Americas region, and its overall score is above the regional and world averages.
+Mexico’s economic freedom score is 65.5, making its economy the 65th freest in the 2021 Index.
+Its overall score has decreased by 0.5 point, primarily because of a decline in trade freedom.
+Mexico is ranked 11th among 32 countries in the Americas region, and its overall score is above the regional and world averages.

-Property rights are protected, but the government has made the property registration process more expensive.
-The judicial system is weak.
+The law protects property rights, but corruption causes enforcement to be uneven.
+Property registration is problematic.
+The semi-independent judicial system is enfeebled by delays and other problems.
 Frequent solicitation of bribes by bureaucrats and officials, widespread impunity, and the high incidence of criminal extortion undermine the rule of law.
-Corruption is pervasive and fed by billions of narco-dollars.
-More than 100 politicians were murdered in 2018.
+Corruption has long been a problem in Mexico and is exacerbated by billions of narco-dollars.

-The top individual income tax rate is 35 percent, and the corporate tax rate is 30 percent.
+The top individual income tax rate is 35 percent, and the top corporate tax rate is 30 percent.
 Other taxes include a value-added tax.
-The overall tax burden equals 17.2 percent of total domestic income.
-Over the past three years, government spending has amounted to 26.9 percent of the country’s output (GDP), and budget deficits have averaged 2.6 percent of GDP.
-Public debt is equivalent to 54.2 percent of GDP.
+The overall tax burden equals 16.1 percent of total domestic income.
+Government spending has amounted to 25.9 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.9 percent of GDP.
+Public debt is equivalent to 53.4 percent of GDP.

 Operating a business has become more difficult.
 In Mexico City, construction permits are more difficult to obtain, and fees are higher.
 The formal labor market lacks depth because of Mexico’s high rate of labor informality.
 The government continues to subsidize the highly indebted and inefficient state-owned oil company, PEMEX, heavily.